leebyron/iterall/README.md

-In the same way that `Iterator` provides a common interface for accessing many different kinds of data-structures, `AsyncIterator` provides a common interface over a stream (or Observable) of values.
+In the same way that `Iterator` provides a common interface for accessing many different kinds of data-structures, `AsyncIterator` provides a common interface over an asynchronous sequence of values (similar to Stream or Observable).

 Async Iterators are not yet an official part of JavaScript, however they're a "Stage 3" proposal to be added, and browser vendors are